Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Experiments

-\textbf{Study of clip-recurrent hub.} We explore whether all layers are required to equip the clip recurrent hubs, and if not, what positions are most efficient.
-Interestingly, Tab.~\ref{tab:ablation-recurrent} shows that all layers with cross attention are not necessary, and introducing the hub at early stage of transformer works better.
+\textbf{Study of the clip-recurrent hub.} We explore whether all layers are required to equip the clip recurrent hubs, and if not, what positions are most efficient.
+Tab.~\ref{tab:ablation-recurrent} shows that regardless of where the hub is added, it performs better than the setting without the hub.
+Interestingly, all layers with cross attention are not necessary, and introducing the hub at the early stage of the transformer works better.
 We consider that the early fusion can enable the subsequent mix focal transformer to better handle relevant visual cues without causing confusion for the feature extraction of the current clip.
 Besides, the proposed clip-recurrent hub only requires negligible cost at $1.4\%$ FLOPs and $2.9\%$ parameters of the entire model.

 \textbf{Study of cross attention mechanism.} Tab.~\ref{tab:ablation-cross} compares the effects of different cross-attention mechanisms on beyond-FoV estimation.
 We observe that the proposed DDCA works satisfactorily with the hub, especially considering its moderate computational complexity.
+What is the secret of the DDCA module?
+To answer this question, we further conduct ablations on decoupling and strip pooling as shown in Tab.~\ref{tab:reb_strip_pooling}.
+The temporal-decoupled attention is able to search and propagate relevant features from a smaller spatial region along the time axis, while spatial-decoupled strip attention is able to search the entire spatial region in orthogonal local strip windows.
+Further, via orthogonal strip pooling, parallel local windows are bridged, which strengthens the global context.
+The results demonstrate that when these two features are both in place, the DDCA module achieves satisfactory performance.

 \textbf{Study of flow-guided feature propagation.} Tab.~\ref{tab:ablation-flow} shows that performance drops dramatically when optical flow guidance or DCN compensation is removed, presumably because the accurate motion field and sampling error compensation are both important for utilizing multi-frame information, especially for beyond-FoV estimation.
 The result confirms that we further improve the performance by incorporating the strong flow completion network~\cite{zhao2020maskflownet} instead of the previous SpyNet~\cite{ranjan2017optical}.
+We also explore the effect of optical flow resolution $R$ on local pixel propagation.
+Tab.~\ref{tab:reb_flow_res} shows the results of the flow resolution study.
+When $R$ is higher, the flow density is higher, but the absolute value of motion is larger and difficult to complete, which leads to a performance drop as well as time consumption, thus the choice needs to be weighed.
+Our model achieves satisfactory performance at $R{=}\frac{1}{4}$, consistent with our setting.